 The designs presented here focused, at first, on the form of the house, considering the art of building as a plastic art that works, sculpts, and models its material.
 But the satisfaction that derives from making form as a final product was not enough.
 Then reflection began on the need to produce low-cost artifacts, introducing economy into the form.
 For this reason, the house was conceived as a local product: it was built by a local workforce with local goods and materials, and thus it was also conceived as an economically sustainable product.
 When these dynamics had enhanced the features of these structures, the need to make them flexible and technically advanced became a priority.
 Thus, experimentation on the house moved in the direction of enhancing its technological devices, through the Reyner Banham's rereading of Le Corbusier's concept of the machine à habiter.
 Whether the house is handmade or mass produced-according to Banham-the house, like the car, is a sophisticated object.
 To enhance the house's form, then, is not merely to insert technological devices to make it flexible; instead, a holistic integration of these devices must occur during the very production of the form.
-A double roof responds to bioclimatic needs, but-through the use of the shell, seen as either a filter or an open-air room or porch, as the public frame of a private object-it also provides a solution to the passage from the house's core to the surrounding landscape.
-A chimney is a necessary source of heat or aeration but it is also the house's formal unifier, its fulcrum, its womb.
+A double roof responds to bioclimatic needs, but-through the use of the shell, seen as either a filter or an open-air room or porch, as the public frame of a private object-it also provides a solution to the passage from the house's formal unifier, its fulcrum, its womb.
 The portico is a technological device that provides shade, but it is also an element that can be used in different ways, as a framework to access the house but also as a space from which to gaze.